ElmoDFGD/ElmoRim/README.md

 **Survival Control Panel**: Optionally disable *Sleep to level up*.

-**True Directional Movement**: Change your *Target Lock* keybind here.
+**True Directional Movement**: Customize *Target Lock* keybind here.

 **Valhalla Combat**
 The core of the combat balance in the list.
   * Stamina: The settings here have been configured for what has been determined to be the most balanced gameplay.
-Feel free to tweak them to your liking.
-Please note that dTry's Exhaustion system is disabled due to causing enemy aggression problems and it was decided it would be better if it was off.
+Feel free to tweak them.
   * Timed Block: Enable or disable the *Tackle* mechanic (Default: `Disabled`).

   * Compatibility: Choose whether or not to use animations from [Poise](https://www.nexusmods.com/skyrimspecialedition/mods/72653).